karenhodgkinson/portfolio/README.md

 ## Marking rubric

-Below is the rubric of expectations for this project. **You will be assigned a letter grade based on your standing within the rubric.**
+Below is the rubric of expectations for this project. **You will get a letter grade based on your standing within the rubric.**

 | | 0 points | 1 points | 2 points | 3 points |
 | --- | --- | --- | --- | --- |